cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Sharding {#sec-daf-shard}

-In order to protect the privacy of its measurements, a DAF Client shards its measurements into a sequence of "input shares".
+In order to protect the privacy of its measurements, a DAF Client shards its measurements into a sequence of input shares.
 The `measurement_to_input_shares` method is used for this purpose.

 * `Daf.measurement_to_input_shares(input: Measurement) -> Vec[Bytes]` is the
   randomized input-distribution algorithm run by each Client.
 It consumes the